 Eating certain foods can sometimes help relieve the symptoms of a Crohn’s flare-up.
-Refined grains, low fiber fruits, lean proteins, and yogurt are some options.
+Options include refined grains, low fiber fruits, lean proteins, and yogurt.

 Crohn’s disease is a lifelong condition that causes inflammation and irritation along parts of the digestive tract.
 Like ulcerative colitis, Crohn’s is an inflammatory bowel disease (IBD).